 There are blood sugar monitors that are used for individual tests and continuous sugar-monitoring devices which are used to map out trends.
 They are also used to alert us in case our blood sugar levels are dangerously low or high.

 Exercise and Diet

 Those who have type 1 diabetes need to consume regular snacks and meals in order to maintain their blood glucose stable.
 A dietitian who understands diabetes might help us to have a balanced and healthy eating plan.

 Also, exercise helps us lower blood glucose levels.
 Insulin amounts might need to be adjusted based on our level of exercise.

 High blood glucose levels might lead to damage to different parts of the body.
 In case our diabetes isn’t managed correctly, it raises the risk of these complications:

-- Skin infections, mainly the feet, which might need amputation in severe cases
+- Skin infections, mainly the feet, might need amputation in severe cases.

 We hope this helps understand type 1 diabetes better.
 Those who believe they have type 1 diabetes, must consult a doctor immediately.